Howard-Pai/ChatDB/Final Project Report - ChatDB.md

 ### 7. **Integration with External APIs and Data Sources**

 In the future, **ChatDB** could be extended to integrate with **external APIs** and **data sources**.
 This would allow users to query and combine data from different platforms, such as financial services, social media, or IoT devices, creating a more dynamic and interconnected system.
 For example, users could ask the system to combine sales data from the database with real-time stock prices, enabling more complex and insightful analyses.

----

-## README.md
-Please attach a detailed `README.md` file that includes:
-1. A step-by-step guide on how to implement your code.
-2. Prerequisites such as installed software, API keys, etc.
-3. Instructions on where to add personal API keys (if applicable).

----

-## Requirements.txt
-Include a `requirements.txt` file to create a virtual environment with all necessary libraries.
-Ensure that it contains all dependencies for running the project.

----